 Cancer is a syndrome in which abnormal cells in the body increase out of control.
 When cancer originates in the lungs, it is called lung cancer.
 These abnormal cells do not function as normal cells and do not develop into healthy tissue.
 Lung cancer originates in the lungs and may spread to lymph nodes or other organs in the body, such as the brain.
 Cancer from other organs may also expand till the lungs.

-What are the symptoms of Lung cancer?
+What are the Signs and symptoms of Lung Cancer?

 There are generally no signs or symptoms in the initial stages.
 Symptoms of lung cancer develop as it grows.